marbu/abclinuxu-blog-hromada/tmp-sentinel/blogpost.md

 [![](From_green_to_brown_in_a_month_node_full_image_2.jpg)](http://www.esa.int/spaceinimages/Images/2018/07/From_green_to_brown_in_a_month)

-Zdroj: ESA, obsahuje upravená data z programu Copernicus Sentinel (2018)
+Zdroj: ESA, obsahuje upravená data z družice Sentinel 3 (2018)

 Tento obrázek vyšel 26 června 2018 v sekci [Space in Images](http://www.esa.int/spaceinimages/Images) na webu ESA jako [From green to brown in a month](http://www.esa.int/spaceinimages/Images/2018/07/From_green_to_brown_in_a_month),